DeeKahy/RustBot/README.md

 ## Environment Variables

 - `DISCORD_TOKEN` - Your Discord bot token (required)
+- `RIOT_API_KEY` - Your Riot Games API key for League of Legends tracking (required for `-ltrack` command)
+  - Get your API key from [Riot Developer Portal](https://developer.riotgames.com/)
+  - Personal API keys are free but expire after 24 hours
+  - For production use, apply for a production API key

 - `RUST_LOG` - Log level (optional, defaults to `info`)
 - `GIT_BRANCH` - Git branch to pull from during updates (optional, defaults to `main`)